pwhb/parthenon/kindness-saga/strawberries/outline_chapters.md

 P: K's friend, the first child of Strawberries Home, the child obsessed with prime number

-C: the detective profiler hunting the red tiger
+C: the detective profiler from Violent Crimes Unit under Criminal Investigative Division, she hunts Red Tiger

-red tiger: the burglar that robbed the elites
+Red Tiger: the burglar that robbed the elites

-the arsonist: the strawberry's professor, now in prison
+the arsonist: Seraphine's professor, now in prison

 K's mom: Counterintelligence Division's profiler